Arizona Sen. Mark Kelly: Time to let go of ‘conspiracies of the past’

 “After a long election, it can be tempting to remain focused on the things that divide us,” Kelly said in a victory speech at a Mexican restaurant in Phoenix.
 “But we’ve seen the consequences that come when leaders refuse to accept the truth and focus more on conspiracies of the past than solving the challenges that we face today.”

 Kelly won after distancing himself from Biden and building an image as an independent lawmaker not beholden to his party.
-He cast himself in the mold of his predecessor, the late Republican John McCain, whose specter still hangs large over Arizona politics four years after his death.
+He cast himself in the mold of his predecessor, the late Republican John McCain, whose influence is still felt in Arizona politics four years after his death.

 He said he remembers every day that he is sitting in the seat that McCain once held.
 Kelly was elected in a special election two years ago to finish McCain’s term.
 His victory this year gives him a full six years starting in January.

-“Senator McCain embodied everything it was to be a leader at a time when our state and our country remain divided,” Kelly said.
+“Sen. McCain embodied everything it was to be a leader at a time when our state and our country remain divided,” Kelly said.

 Kelly, a former NASA astronaut who’s flown in space four times, is married to former U.S. Rep. Gabby Giffords, who inspired the nation with her recovery from a gunshot wound to the head during an assassination attempt in 2011 that killed six people and injured 13.
 Kelly and Giffords went on to co-found a gun safety advocacy group.